Tiffany & Co. Foundation & Earth Day

 A Legacy Project:

-Alarmingly, less than 2% of charitable contributions in Australia are directed towards environmental causes, with an even smaller fraction benefiting oceanic preservation.
-This stark reality underscores the critical need for targeted support within this sector.
+Yet today, less than 2% of charitable contributions in Australia support environmental causes - an even smaller fraction goes toward protecting our oceans.
+This stark gap underscores the urgent need for targeted, strategic support.

 Susan Rockefeller